MQ3 alcohol sensor Arduino code | Step by step instructions

 Hello guys, welcome back to another tutorial from the SriTu Hobby.
-In this tutorial, we will learn how to work the MQ3 alcohol sensor with Arduino code.
+In this tutorial, we will learn how to use the MQ3 alcohol sensor with Arduino.
 With this sensor, we can measure the alcohol level in the air.
 Also, this MQ3 sensor can be used mainly to create projects to get the level of alcohol in the human body.
 So, we can buy this sensor in the market at a low price.

 The structure of this MQ3 sensor